CSS-Electronics/canedge-grafana-backend/README.md

 Below are a list of pending items:

 - Optimize Flask/Waitress session management for stability
+- Optimize caching/memory usage for stability
-- Improve performance for multiple DBC files
+- Improve performance for multiple DBC files and log files
 - Update code/guide for TLS-enabled deployment
 - Provide guidance on how to best scale the app for multiple front-end users
 - Determine if using `Browser` in SimpleJson datasource improves performance (requires TLS)